hjwp/www.obeythetestinggoat.com/content/pytest_overriding_nested_fixtures_pattern.md

 ```

-And then in the tests that need to change it, we can use `parametrize`, _even though the country fixture isn't explicitly named in that test_:
+And then in the tests that need to change it, we can use `parametrize` to override the default value of `country`, _even though the country fixture isn't explicitly named in that test_:

 ```python
 @pytest.mark.parametrize('country', ["US"])